Last Updated on November 16, 2023

 - Hotels: Yes, you can stay at a luxury hotel, or resort, for cheap!
 Depending upon whether you book with a coupon, the time of year you make your reservations, or even booking a package deal.
 There are lots of ways to stay in a first class hotel without having to pay a first class bill.

 - Vacation rentals: Using websites and apps like AirBnB, you can find homes, rooms, or apartments to stay in while you’re in Honolulu.
 You can find amazing places with low price tags.
-If you don’t have an Airbnb account yet, use my referral code to sign up and get up to $40 off your first booking!

 - Hostels: A great way to save money is to stay in a hostel.
 If shared rooms don’t bother you, you’ll save a lot of money if you opt to stay in a hostel, which are around $30 a night (in a shared dorm room).